-You can fossick for sapphires and other gems and quartz crystals in various locations, including Billabong Blue Sapphire Fossicking Park and Seven Oaks Sapphire Fossicking, next to pretty Frazer Creek.
-Many fossicking sites allow camping and you can enjoy bushwalking and birdwatching too.
+You can also fossick for sapphires, gems and precious stones at Billabong Blue Sapphire Fossicking Park and 7 Oaks Sapphire Fossicking.
+Many fossicking sites allow camping, and are great spots for bushwalking and birdwatching.

 Lake Inverell Reserve is a popular spot for picnics, barbecues and fishing.
-A scenic drive north is Kwiambal National Park, where there are more bushwalking tracks as well as mountain-biking trails and great spots for fishing and camping.
-You can enjoy river fishing on the Slippery Rock track.
+A scenic drive north is Kwiambal National Park, where there are more bushwalking tracks, as well as mountain bike trails and top spots for fishing and camping.

 Try river fishing on the Slippery Rock walking track.
 This 4km return track offers some spectacular views of nearby gorges and waterfalls.
 There are also scenic walking tracks in the Goonoowigall State Conservation Area, home to hundreds of wildlife species.